amankrmj01/amankrmj01/README.md

 - 🌏 Entangled with 0 and 1

-- ⚡ Fun fact **The Greek name for the mosquito is "anopheles," which means “good for nothing." and you are**
+- ⚡ Fun fact **Being lazy is just a clever way to show off your intelligence!**

 <table border = "1" >
   <tr>